 I just wanted to make a comment.

-No, I don't I don't remember that.
+No, I don't remember that.

 Let me pull out my sheet here, one of many.

-Uh I gave a lot of statistics out.
+I gave a lot of statistics out.

 So they have been disproportionately negatively impacted.

-And you know, I know everyone's paying attention to Oklahoma and everyone's paying attention to Charlotte, and that's in the news, but over thirty one hundred people have been shot in Chicago this year alone, and since Obama's been president, three thousand six hundred and sixty people have been murdered, and Obama never talks about it, because it doesn't, I guess, fit into the whatever narrative he's pushing.
+And, you know, I know everyone's paying attention to Oklahoma and everyone's paying attention to Charlotte, and that's in the news, but over 3,100 people have been shot in Chicago this year alone.

 Hillary says, I want to build bridges, not walls.

-Okay, see we have open borders.
+Okay, so we have open borders.

 Open borders, what does that mean?

-We have at least it's estimated to be eleven, twelve million illegal immigrants in the country now, eight, nine million of them work.
+We have at least, it's estimated to be 11, 12 million illegal immigrants in the country now.

-Well, there's ninety-five million Americans out of the labor force, so what do we have?
+Well, there's 95 million Americans out of the labor force.

 More competition for fewer and fewer jobs, driving wages down dramatically.

-And the people that have been disproportionately impacted by that again are black Americans.
+And the people that have been disproportionately impacted by that, again, are black Americans.

 And the more that they are given, the more they vote for those that give.